nullvoidpointer/highpoint-pf2e-toolkit/README.md

 Changelog:
 v0.0.1 - initial testing of rolltables referencing rolltables within module and try out of including maps in module with reference to images in module. v0.0.2 - Initial draft of a random encounter generator based on the created rolltables for the module.
-Added a few more creature tables for plants.
+Added a few more creature tables for plants. v0.0.3 - Fixed bug with seeing aberation theme in macros.
+Added additional themes and roll tables for creatures for aquatic, constructs and elementals. v0.0.4 - Fixed bug where the macro was not updated in the compendium.